khanshariquem/House-Realter-System/README.md

 	Add New Companies
 4. Admin can also edit his profile from the tab shown in right-top of window.
 He cannot delete the profile.
 5. Inside List all companies, admin can view/ edit /delete information of companies.
 6. Inside List all Houses, admin can list all houses and also edit the information.
 He can    add the houses too.
 Admin can view all the queries associated with the house and   also, reply to those queries or can check who has replied to that specific query.
+Admin can also upload the images of the house.
 7. Inside List all Users, admin can view all users and also edit their information.
 8. Inside create new users, admin can create the user profile: Realtor or hunter.
 9. Inside Add New Companies, admin can add new companies and their details.